katerinanavab/javadocs/docs/unit01/notes102.md

 > Note also that not *every* line ends with a semicolon; if the line starts a **construct** like an `if` statement, there is no semicolon before the opening ``{`` nor one after the closing ``}``.

 ### Syntax Errors & Debugging
-Computers don't actually speak Java so we have to **compile** (translate) Java source files that we write into class files which is code that a computer can understand and run.
+Computers don't actually speak Java so we have to **compile** (translate) Java **source files** that we write into **class files**, which is code that a computer can understand and run.

 **Syntax errors** are reported to you by the compiler if your Java code is not correctly written.
 Examples of syntax errors are a semicolon ``;`` missing or if the code has a open curly brace ``{`` or open quote ``"``, but no close curly brace ``}`` or close quote ``"``.
 Informally, a syntax error is called a **bug**, and the process of removing errors is called **debugging**.
 An early computer science pioneer [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) documented a real bug, a moth that flew into a computer in 1947!

 ![](firstbug.jpg)

-The compiler tries to run your code, but if your code has **syntax errors**, you will see error messages displayed below the code.
-Compiler error messages will tell the line number that the compiler found the error and the type of error.
-The error messages are not always easy to understand and sometimes the actual error is before the line that the compiler says is the problem.

-Debugging is a normal part of coding.
+🐞 Debugging is a normal part of coding.
 It can be frustrating at times, but you will get better at it with practice!
-Sometimes another pair of eyes really helps, so ask a friend if you get stuck or try explaining your code line by line to someone or even a rubber duck.
+Sometimes another pair of eyes really helps, so ask a friend if you get stuck or try explaining your code line by line to someone, or even a rubber duck.
 [Rubber duck debugging](https://rubberduckdebugging.com/) is a lot of fun!

 ### Reading Error Messages
 {:.no_toc}

 Oops!
 Your code has an error.
-Before you try to fix it, read the error message.  you try to fix an error, look for the error message.
-It will be a lot easier to find the problem, and other problems like it, if you understand how to read the error message.
+Before you try to fix it, read the error message.

-The example below is an example of a **compile time error** - it is an error detected by the compiler.
+The example below is an example of a **compile time error** - an error detected by the compiler while it's "translating" your Java source file.

 ```
    FirstClass.java:5: error: unclosed string literal